Rates, discounts and monetary transactions

 250

-Legalization with declaration of authority.
+Legalization with authority statement.
 Party concerned

 250